 MBA Travel and Tourism is a postgraduate management course for two years consisting of four semesters.
-The average MBA in Information Technology fees range from INR 1 LPA to 20 LPA.
+The average MBA in Travel and Tourism fees range from INR 1 LPA to 20 LPA.

 Some of the MBA in Travel and Tourism colleges are listed below according to their fees structure:

 |Alliance University||INR 13.5 LPA|